 When you run a healthcare business or clinic, your patients need to feel that they can approach your staff.
 They need to feel comfortable sharing personal medical information with them, which isn’t possible if they don’t even feel able to get a staff member’s attention when they need them.
 For those in leadership positions, it’s also important that they are approachable to more junior members of staff.
-There are various ways these goals can be achieved, from what your employees wear to their body language.
+There are various ways these goals can be achieved, from what your employees wear like a Topperswap to their body language.
 Read on to find out how your staff can be more approachable to both patients and their own team.

 Make Them Easily Identifiable